-The following assessments will be performed by a trained weight room instructor:
+The following will be performed by a trained weight room instructor or certified personal trainer:

 *Appointment required!
 Sign up at the weight room desk.

 For more information, ask a weight room instructor or contact Janes Dreamweaver, the Fitness-Wellness Director, at email@example.com.

 - Wear short sleeved shirt and shorts.